B1aZer/ZettNoteWeb/README.md

  - [x] everything is immutable by default (DOM, Components, variables)
  - [x] check memory leak on list (components are not removed?).
 They are
  - [x] list could keep track of ref and currently clicked element.
 Ref should use WeakMap
- - [ ] now update could check for clicked element, if clicked what action ?
+ - [x] now update could check for clicked element, if clicked what action?
+Pass data with event
+ - [x] load/save should have different signatures based on state (new/upd).
+TS should give error if there are no or there is an argument.
+Hash should be associated only with 'upd'
- - [ ] fx this.hsh
+ - [x] fx this.hsh
- - [ ] How to make update state with all the 'filled' state actions but that would expect list_clicked_item_id and replace saveState with replaceState?
+ - [x] How to make update state with all the 'filled' state actions but that would expect list_clicked_item_id and replace saveState with replaceState?
  - [x] error in callback should prevent state change (create blank).
 Await provided a queue to run all callbacks before the error is actually raised.